tnorbye/kdoc-formatter/README.md

 KDoc Formatter
 ==============

 Reformats Kotlin KDoc comments, reflowing text and other cleanup, both via IDE plugin and command line utility.

 This tool reflows comments in KDoc; either on a file or recursively over nested folders, as well as an IntelliJ IDE plugin where you can reflow the current comment around the cursor.

 Features
 --------

-* Command line script which can recursively format whole source folder
+* Command line script which can recursively format a whole source folder

 * IDE plugin to format selected files or current comment.
 Preserves caret position in the current comment.

 * Block tags (like @param) are separated out from the main text, and subsequent lines are indented.
 Blank spaces between doc tags are removed.
 Preformatted text (indented 4 spaces or more) is left alone.

-* Can run in a mode where it only reformats comments that were touched by the current git HEAD commit, or the current staged files.
+* Can be run in a mode where it only reformats comments that were touched by the current git HEAD commit, or the currently staged files.
 Can also be passed specific line ranges to limit formatting to.

 * Multiline comments that would fit on a single line are converted to a single line comment (configurable via options)

 * Adds hanging indents for ordered and unordered indents.

-* Cleans up for the double spaces  left by the IntelliJ Convert to Kotlin action right before  the closing comment token.
+* Cleans up the double spaces left by the IntelliJ "Convert to Kotlin" action right before the closing comment token.

 * Removes trailing spaces.

 Usage